Rubusch/linux-c/README.md

 # Kernel Code Snippets

 No guarantee, use the code snippets at your own risk.
-This is just a collection code snippets.
+This is just a collection code snippets, mostly basic things.
+Examples with some ressources and some references.
 The sources are typically build by a Makefile as external kernel module.

 ## Usage